mermaid-js/mermaid/docs/README.md

 You should also Check out the list of [Integrations and Usages of Mermaid](./integrations.md)

-You can also watch some popular mermaid tutorials.
+You can also watch some popular mermaid tutorials on the [mermaid Overview](./n00b-overview.md)

 ## [CDN](https://unpkg.com/mermaid/)